-5Note that, although it is also known [KW16] that there are functions in P that require $n^{1.5-o(1)}$ gates to be computed by non-uniform depth-3 TC0 circuits, the translation of SYM \circ SYM into depth-3 TC0 can increase the total number of gates by a factor of n, so the methods of [KW16] do not seem to yield linear gate lower bounds for SYM \circ SYM circuits.
+6Note that, although it is also known [KW16] that there are functions in P that require $\Omega(n^{1.5-o(1)})$ gates to be computed by non-uniform depth-3 TC0 circuits, the translation of SYM \circ SYM into depth-3 TC0 can increase the total number of gates by a factor of n, so the methods of [KW16] do not directly yield linear gate lower bounds for SYM \circ SYM circuits.
+Certainly the random restriction lemmas of [KW16] do not directly apply either, since PARITY is a type of symmetric gate, and is immune to restrictions.

-6See [San23] for another proposal, which would apply to uniform lower bounds for NP and PSPACE if it can be realized.
+7See [San23] for another proposal, which would apply to uniform lower bounds for NP and PSPACE if it can be realized.
 Santhanam's approach looks significantly more general than ours, but does not seem to extend down to functions in P.